tmnance/cognia-insightarium/README.md

 1. Create a LinkedIn app and obtain OAuth credentials
 2. Add credentials to `backend/.env`
 3. Implement the actual API calls in `backend/src/services/linkedInIntegration.ts`

+**Note**: LinkedIn doesn't have a direct "saved posts" API endpoint, so this integration may require alternative approaches.

 ## Future Enhancements